 Health categorizes its external radiation monitoring sites by their location type, as described in Section 3.3.2.
 Figure 3.3.4 shows the average, minimum, and maximum radiation rates for all of the sites in each location category.
 This graph includes data from the 43 sites discussed in this section and the five sites collocated with Energy discussed in Section 3.3.4 (all 48 Health sites).
-As can be seen, average radiation rates are similar for all location categories.
+As can be seen, the average radiation rates are similar for all location categories, except for the distant sites where the average is lower.
 The maximum radiation rates are slightly higher for the sites that are onsite and near to contaminated or operational facilities, or along the Hanford perimeter.

-The radiation rates along the Columbia River are slightly lower, most likely due to river water shielding natural radiation from the earth's crust.
-The radiation rates are also slightly lower at sites distant from Hanford, most likely because these sites are located in areas covered by concrete, which has a greater shielding factor than the soil cover for most other sites.
+The average radiation rates are slightly lower at sites distant from Hanford, most likely because these sites are located in areas covered by concrete, which has a greater shielding factor than the soil cover for most other sites.